Code-Institute-Submissions/milestone_2-4/README.md

 Testing:
 --------

-Javascript everntlistener's tested and working for teh following buttons : difficultyButton , topleft, topRight, bottomLeft, bottomRight , powerButton and StartButton.
+Javascript eventlistener's tested and working for the following buttons : difficultyButton , topleft, topRight, bottomLeft, bottomRight , powerButton and StartButton.

 bug - when 2 is entered into the array - topRight flashs but then bottomRight stays on - no error message in console.
 Seems the bug is when you turn game on and hit start more than 2 times.
 NOT FIXED

 bug - flash stays on when button is pressed - FIXED(Function was missing () )

+bug - after button selection top left by user flash stats on - FIXED (function was mising () again)

 Deployment:
 ------------